 When the summer sun sets, Metro Vancouver’s night market scene ramps up, casting a bright and barbecue-sizzling glow that draws shoppers and food-lovers, alike.
 There’s a low-key vibe at Shipyards Night Market in North Vancouver’s Lower Lonsdale neighbourhood, where 100-plus artisans, bakers and farmers gather on Friday nights.
-Indulge your taste buds at the market’s almost 50 food trucks and tented food vendors that serve up locally made fare (try the hummus wraps from the new Chickpea Truck), then browse one-of-a-kind jewelry, pottery, art and more.
+Indulge your taste buds at the market’s almost 50 food trucks and tented food vendors that serve up locally made fare, then browse one-of-a-kind jewelry, pottery, art and more.

 Across the Fraser River, the Richmond Night Market boasts more than 200 retail stalls—it’s the biggest in North America—with many barter-friendly vendors hawking everything from futuristic self-balancing scooters to cellphone covers.
 Go hungry, as the standout at this market is its international food fair, with more than 100 vendors cooking up barbecued skewers, Japanese takoyaki, German pork hock and more.
 Once you’ve fueled up there’s plenty of live entertainment to enjoy—think musical performances, magic, and a great kids’ zone.

 3. The beaches are great